fpapado/ephemeral/docs/worklog.md

 - [ ] Navigation in map view

 - [ ] Export location in CSV
+- [ ] Not loading markers and items on initial load in production

 - [ ] Separate MapState
 - [ ] Separate EntryState